byronmansfield/dotfiles/README.md

 git clone https://github.com/byronmansfield/dotfiles.git $HOME/dotfiles
 ```

-2. Symlink all the files
-For brevity I'm not going to show all of these, rather just an example.
+2. Symlink all the files, for brevity I'm not going to show all of these, rather just an example.
 Hopefully I'll have a shell script soon that will do all this for you.

 Example: